altwajre/hello-akka/resources/docs/03-actors/11-testing-actor-systems/README.md

 - (in most cases the problem will be to wait until the desired effect had a chance to happen).

 One more special aspect which is overridden for single-threaded tests is the receiveTimeout,
-- as including that would entail asynchronous queuing of ReceiveTimeout messages, violating the synchronous contract.
+- as including that would entail asynchronous queuing of `ReceiveTimeout` messages, violating the synchronous contract.

 #### Note
-To summarize: TestActorRef overwrites two fields: it sets the dispatcher to CallingThreadDispatcher.global
+To summarize: `TestActorRef` overwrites two fields: it sets the dispatcher to `CallingThreadDispatcher.global`
-- and it sets the receiveTimeout to None.
+- and it sets the `receiveTimeout` to `None`.

 ## The Way In-Between: Expecting Exceptions
 If you want to test the actor behavior, including hotswapping,
-- but without involving a dispatcher and without having the TestActorRef swallow any thrown exceptions,
+- but without involving a dispatcher and without having the `TestActorRef` swallow any thrown exceptions,
-- then there is another mode available for you: just use the receive method on TestActorRef,
+- then there is another mode available for you: just use the `receive` method on `TestActorRef`,
 - which will be forwarded to the underlying actor:

 ```scala